Plantar fasciitis surgery

 What are the potential risks and side effects of plantar fasciitis surgery?

 While plantar fasciitis surgery is generally safe, any surgical procedure carries some risks such as bleeding, infection, nerve damage, and prolonged swelling.
 Other potential complications include failure of the surgery to fully relieve pain, flat foot development, and chronic inflammation.
-Working with an experienced foot and ankle surgeon like Dr. DiNucci at Arizona Foot reduces these risks.
+Working with an experienced foot and ankle surgeon like Dr. DiNucci at Foot & Ankle Center Of Arizona reduces these risks.

-Arizona Foot is a leading provider of plantar fasciitis surgery and other treatments for heel pain in the Scottsdale, AZ area.
+Foot & Ankle Center of Arizona is a leading provider of plantar fasciitis surgery and other treatments for heel pain in the Scottsdale, AZ area.
 If you are suffering from chronic heel pain that hasn't responded to conservative remedies, contact us at 480.342.9999 to schedule an appointment with Dr. Kris Dr. DiNucci, DPM FACFAS to discuss surgical options.
 Our podiatry team is committed to relieving your plantar fasciitis symptoms so you can get back on your feet and regain your active lifestyle.